TeamMGE/MicrobialGenomicsCourse/_episodes/08-quality-control.md

 Seqtk is a program written C and aims to be a Swiss army knife for sequencing reads.
 You don't need to learn C to use Seqtk, but the fact that it's a C program helps explain the syntax that is used to run Seqtk.
+Seqtk takes as input files either FASTQ files or gzipped FASTQ files and outputs FASTQ or FASTA files.
 The basic command to run Seqtk starts like this:

 ~~~
 $ seqtk